Esri/palladio/README.md

 ### v2.0.0 Beta 1 (Nov 22, 2022)

-Required CityEngine version: 2022.0 or older.
+Required CityEngine version: 2022.0 or older

 #### Added:
 - Support for Houdini 19 and 19.5